VdoCipher/wp-vdocipher-customize/README.md

 <h4><code>vdocipher_annotate_postprocess</code></h4>
 <p>Use this filter to display custom user information - after the vdocipher plugin has processed {name}, {email}, {username}, {id}, {ip}, and {date}</p>
 <h4><code>vdocipher_modify_otp_request</code></h4>
-<p>Use this to send additional OTP body specifications, as can be found here:https://dev.vdocipher.com/api/docs/book/playbackauth/reqbody.html</p>
+<p>Use this to send additional OTP body specifications, as can be found in the <a href="https://dev.vdocipher.com/api/docs/book/playbackauth/reqbody.html" target="_blank">Server API docs</a></p>

 <h2>Use Cases</h2>
 <p>The following class should always be included:<code>classes/vdocipher-customize-essentials.php</code>.
 It enqueues the files <code>js/vdocipherapiready.js</code> and <code>styles/overlay.css</code>.
 You can add all custom css in the <code>overlay.css</code> file.
 Make sure that all css classes are preceded by <code>.vc-container</code> selector</p>